New Balance: 20th century

+21st century

 In 2001, New Balance purchased canvas sneaker company PF Flyers and re-launched the brand in 2003.
-In February 2004, the company purchased Warren, Michigan-based Warrier Lacrosse, now Warrior Sports.
+In February 2004, the company purchased Warren, Michigan-based Warrior Lacrosse, now Warrior Sports.
 In 2011 New Balance placed its Aravon, Cobb Hill, and Dunham brands under its Drydock Footwear affiliate.
 In 2015, New Balance's parent, together with Berkshire Partners, bought the Rockport shoe company from the Adidas Group and combined it with Drydock Footwear under the name The Rockport Group, now with the Aravon, Cobb Hill, Dunham, and Rockport brands.
 In 2018, The Rockport Group went into bankruptcy and was sold.

 In February 2015, New Balance announced its entry into the global soccer (association football) market.
 The company had started its soccer business through its subsidiary Warrior Sports in 2012, punctuated by a $40-million-a-year sponsorship deal with Liverpool F.C., but made the move to rebrand based on the global reach of the parent brand.
 Later on, the UK High Court rejected the legal filling of New Balance against the Liverpool's UK£70 million+ kit deal with Nike, which come into force in January 2020 and staggered the Manchester United deal with Adidas for £75 million annually.

 During 2016, New Balance opposed the Trans Pacific Partnership and condemned the Obama administration's support for it, arguing that it would hurt its domestic shoe manufacturing (while Nike, which does not manufacture in the US, supported the TPP).
 Matt Lebretton, the company's Vice President of public affairs said in April 2016 "I would say that when Hillary Clinton, Bernie Sanders and Donald Trump all agree on something, then it has to be given a closer look; and they all agree that TPP is not the right policy."
 After Donald Trump won the 2016 U.S. presidential election, Lebretton told a reporter, "The Obama administration turned a deaf ear to us [about trade] and frankly, with President-elect Trump, we feel things are going to move in the right direction."
 Some news outlets reported that an ad hoc boycott campaign was created out of an interpretation of Lebretton's remarks as supportive of Trump.
 Owner and Chairman Davis donated almost $400,000 to the Trump Victory Committee in September 2016.

 In December 2018, Chief Commercial Officer Joe Preston succeeded Rob DeMartini as New Balance's president.
 In March 2020, the company announced that it would be converting some of its manufacturing facilities in New England to produce face masks in response to the COVID-19 pandemic.